PHIDELIST/aws-bootcamp-cruddur-2023/journal/week8.md

   return processedImage;
 }

-// Define a function to upload the processed image to S3 async function uploadProcessedImage(client,dstBucket,dstKey,image){
+// Define a function to upload the processed image to S3 bucket async function uploadProcessedImage(client,dstBucket,dstKey,image){
   // Define the parameters for uploading the object to S3 const params = {